onqtam/headjack/src/others_list.md

 - Keypairs required even for delegated entities (although that can be reworked) https://spec.dsnp.org/DSNP/Identity#delegation if delegation also happens through keys then they would also have to go into the blockchain state - making it much bigger.
-In Headjack an authorized interface is simply a few on-chain integers kept in the state (block ranges & account IDs) - no need to keep block ranges for delegated keys. https://forums.projectliberty.io/t/shorts-one-public-key-is-not-enough/215/3 1 key per device? bloat. inefficient.
+In Headjack an authorized application is simply a few on-chain integers kept in the state (block ranges & account IDs) - no need to keep block ranges for delegated keys. https://forums.projectliberty.io/t/shorts-one-public-key-is-not-enough/215/3 1 key per device? bloat. inefficient.
     "Thus, we can only trust one thing: The actor signing this data had access to the private key."